-STAGE TECHNOLOGY

-WENGER

-Flurry of sound

-1

--

--

-100

-100

-Acoustical shells play an important role in shaping the sound quality in a music hall, with inspired aesthetic design further enhancing the audience experience coustical shells strive for harmony, both musically and aesthetically - supporting the on-stage performance while complementing the hall's architecture.
-A new performing arts center in Texas, USA, beautifully illustrates such an achievement.

-0

-1

-The new wood veneer acoustical

-shell incorporates images that

-evoke clouds, ocean waves and

-wind currents into the design

-Opened in September 2014, the Tobin Center for the Performing Arts in San Antonio incorporates portions of the city's historic Municipal Auditorium, while dovetailing a new 1,768-seat auditorium and stage house into the existing footprint.
-Other elements include a 250-seat studio theater and an outdoor performance plaza connected to the city's famous River Walk.

-"Excellent auditorium acoustics were essential for the various resident companies," says Vicki Dickerson, owner's representative with The Projects Group.
+CHALLENGE Create full-stage acoustical shell that delivers superior acoustical performance and beautiful design aesthetics.
+WENGER SOLUTION Working with architect and project team to develop digital-printing solution on wood veneer, partnering with interior millwork supplier.
+Engineering and building shell components to meet design criteria and production timeline.
+Coordinating project details and accommodating specification changes.
+BENEFITS - Provides acoustical excellence to performers and audience alike - Offers assurance of strong warranty and readily available parts - Complements facility interior with unique, custom aesthetic treatment - Reduces labor costs and speeds changeovers with user-friendly operation HIGHLIGHTS "Excellent auditorium acoustics were essential for the Tobin Center's various resident companies," says Vicki Dickerson, Owner's Representative with The Projects Group.
 "The right acoustical shell plays a huge role in this."

-Standard, but custom

-"We wanted a semi-standard shell we knew and trusted - Wenger's Diva model - with enough customization to make it look special," says Adam Huggard, senior associate with theater consultant Fisher Dachs Associates.
-"Custombuilt shells can be a little fussy sometimes."
+The Tobin Center for the Performing Arts in San Antonio incorporates portions of the city's historic Municipal Auditorium while dovetailing a new 1,768-seat auditorium and stage house into the existing footprint.
+Other elements include a 250-seat studio theatre and an outdoor performance plaza connected to the city's famous River Walk.
+"We wanted a semi-standard shell we knew and trusted - Wenger's Diva model - with enough customization to make it look special," says Adam Huggard, Senior Associate with Fisher Dachs Associates theatre consultants.
+"Most custom, purpose-built shells are a little fussy but the Diva is not."
 Huggard believes the Diva system offers technical advantages including user-friendly operation, along with readily available parts and strong warranty.
-"We're not reinventing the wheel," he states.

-Wenger has manufactured hundreds of acoustical shells for performing arts facilities worldwide.
-This is the first shell that incorporates a digitally printed overlay pattern along with the traditional woodworking craftsmanship and fabrication.
-The overlay was inspired by the arabesque ornamentation of the original auditorium's Spanish Colonial Revival architecture, but the resulting design also evokes other images, such as clouds, ocean waves and wind currents.

-"Any of these multiple interpretations - or others - are encouraged," says Miles Mazzie, associate with Sussman/Prejza graphic design studio.
+"We're not re-inventing the wheel," he states.
+Although Wenger has manufactured hundreds of acoustical shells for performing arts facilities worldwide, this was the first shell incorporating a digitally printed overlay pattern along with the traditional woodworking craftsmanship and fabrication.
+ENCOURAGING INTERPRETATIONS.
+The printed overlay was inspired by the arabesque ornamentation of the original auditorium's Spanish Colonial Revival architecture, but the resulting design also evokes other images: Clouds...Ocean waves...Wind currents...
+"Any of these multiple interpretations - or others - are encouraged," said Miles Mazzie, Associate with Sussman/Prejza graphic design studio.
 "Some visitors will attend numerous concerts and see the shell many times."
 The shell's graphics were intended to feel comfortable in the space, according to Mazzie, and in scale with the overall architecture.
-The graphics also appear in other interior design elements, such as on the auditorium balcony fronts where they are enhanced with colorchanging LED illumination.
+The graphics also appear in other interior design elements, such as on the auditorium balcony fronts where they are enhanced with color-changing LED illumination.
 Mazzie says today's digital technology can seamlessly integrate such images into architecture on almost any material, including wood, metal, glass and vinyl.
-Printing on the wood veneer was performed at Image Mill, where John van Rensburg states that the challenge was creating an image that didn't look too overt, yet appeared very intentional from a distance.
+Printing on the wood veneer was performed at Image Mill, where John van Rensburg states the challenge was creating an image that didn't look too overt, yet appeared very intentional from a distance.
+FOCUSING ON DETAILS.

-Beauty shows through

 "Printing with translucent ink allowed the veneer's wood grain to show through the dot pattern," notes van Rensburg.
-He adds that the Anegre wood's natural coloring creates interesting variations depending on the viewer's perspective, while transforming the ink's nutbrown color into more of a plum hue.

-To ensure visual consistency, Wenger obtained the shell veneer on 0.25in plywood from Fetzer Architectural Woodwork, fabricator of the Tobin Center's interior millwork.
+He adds that the Anegre wood's natural coloring creates interesting variations depending on the viewer's perspective, while transforming the ink's nut-brown color into more of a plum hue.
+To ensure visual consistency, Wenger obtained the shell veneer on 1⁄4" (0.6 cm) plywood from Fetzer Architectural Woodwork, fabricator of the Tobin Center's interior millwork.
 Wenger incorporated this veneer into the Diva's honeycomb-core composite panels, attaching all the necessary framework and hardware.
-For the three ceiling rows and 10 x 38ft-tall wall towers, more than 7,400ft of veneer was required.
-This tropical African hardwood is noted for its natural luster and straight-to-interlocking grain pattern.
+For the three ceiling rows and ten 38' (11.6 m) tall wall towers, more than 7,400 ft3 (685 m3) of veneer was required.
+This tropical

+African hardwood is noted for its natural luster and straight-to-interlocking grain pattern.